Oscilloscope: Z input

 Some analogue oscilloscopes feature a Z input.
 This is generally an input terminal that connects directly to the CRT grid (usually via a coupling capacitor).
 This allows an external signal to either increase (if positive) or decrease (if negative) the brightness of the trace, even allowing it to be totally blanked.
 The voltage range to achieve cut-off to a brightened display is of the order of 10–20 volts depending on the CRT characteristics.

 An example of a practical application is if a pair of sine waves of known frequency are used to generate a circular Lissajous figure and a higher unknown frequency is applied to the Z input.
 This turns the continuous circle into a circle of dots.
 The number of dots multiplied by the X-Y frequency gives the Z frequency.
 This technique only works if the Z frequency is an integer ratio of the X-Y frequency and only if it is not so large that the dots become so numerous that they are difficult to count.

 Bandwidth

 As with all practical instruments, oscilloscopes do not respond equally to all possible input frequencies.
-The range of frequencies an oscilloscope can usefully display is referred to as its bandwidth.
+The range of sinusoid frequencies an oscilloscope can usefully display is referred to as its bandwidth.
 Bandwidth applies primarily to the Y-axis, though the X-axis sweeps must be fast enough to show the highest-frequency waveforms.